Colonial Pipeline gas shortages widen: State-by-State breakdown

 North Carolina

-About 6.3% of North Carolina fuel stations are experiencing gasoline outages while 2.1% are reporting diesel outages, according to Gasbuddy.
+About 7.5% of North Carolina fuel stations are experiencing gasoline outages, according to Gasbuddy.

 On Monday, Gov. Roy Cooper issued a state of emergency "suspending motor vehicle fuel regulations to ensure adequate fuel supply supplies throughout the state."